cositools/cosi-data-challenge-2/README.md

 The input models and challenges for DC2 were provided by the COSI science team.
 There are challenges for the different groups: Nucleosynthesis, Positron, GRB, Galactic, and Extragalactic.
 These are described in detail in the **Data Challenges** section below.
 We have created example jupyter notebooks demonstrating the basic tools that you'll need to complete each challenge.
 In addition to the main data challenges, we have given some extra challenges, which entails developing new functionality using the available tools in cosipy, e.g. methods for calculating light curves, SEDs, etc. Finally, we have also given some advanced challenges, which requires developing new tools.

+In summary, to get started with DC2, install cosipy, familiarize yourself with the (simulated) data products, and then start working through the data challenges, as described below.

 ## Getting Help
 Please submit a New Issue in the [cosipy](https://github.com/cositools/cosipy) git repository if you have issues with the code.
 If you have general feedback, or need further assistance, please reach out to the COSI Data Challenge team lead, Chris Karwin ([christopher.m.karwin@nasa.gov](mailto:christopher.m.karwin@nasa.gov)), the cosipy implementation lead, Israel Martinez-Castellanos ([israel.martinezcastellanos@nasa.gov](israel.martinezcastellanos@nasa.gov)), and/or the pipeline development lead Carolyn Kierans ([carolyn.a.kierans@nasa.gov](carolyn.a.kierans@nasa.gov)).